 As the name suggests, Temporary files are those files that apps store on your computer to hold information temporarily.
 Apart from that, Windows 11 and 10 also save many other temporary file types, including leftover files after installing a new version of Windows, upgrade logs, error reporting, temporary Windows installation files, and much more.

 Usually, these files don’t cause any issues on your computer.
-However, they can overgrow and may take a lot of space on your hard drive resulting in your PC may run out of space.
+However, they can overgrow and may take up a lot of space on your hard drive, resulting in your PC running out of space.

 You can save your valuable hard disk space by removing these temporary files from your Windows 11 and 10 devices.
 It is safe to erase these files.
 You can safely remove temporary files using the Settings app or Disk Cleanup tool.